systemc12ashe/calendarApp/README.md

 - Cassidy Ashe

 ## Troubleshoot
-- This project uses and requires additional files containing private credentials.
+- This project uses and requires additional files containing private credentials (Contact the Team for the files).
-- To access the API, you need to be added as one of the Test Users.
+- To access the API, you need to be added as one of the Test Users (Contact Brandon for authorization)

 ## Supported Browsers
 The platform is only tested in Mozilla Firefox and Google Chrome.
 Other browsers might not render all pages correctly.